 The primary advantages are improved graft function and more dependable healing of the tracheal anastomosis because of coronary-bronchial collaterals within the heart-lung block.

 Disadvantages include long operative time with the need for cardiopulmonary bypass, the need for close size matching, and use of 3 donor organs by one recipient.

 Antithymocyte globulin (ATG) or alemtuzumab is often given as induction therapy.
 These drugs can also minimize immunosuppressive therapy posttransplantation.
-Often, tacrolimus monotherapy is sufficient if induction therapy is given.
+Often, tacrolimus monotherapy is sufficient for maintenance therapy if induction therapy is given.